asmuth/clip/doc/getting_started.md

 `metrictl` and `metricd`.
 The `metrictl` program is a command line interface similar to `git` that allows you to manage and query metric data and create charts.

-The `metricd` program is an optional background server that exposes a HTTP API which allows you to execute the same commands that you can execute with `metrictl`.
+The second `metricd` program is a background server that exposes a HTTP API which allows you to execute the same commands that you can execute with `metrictl`.
 Note that running `metricd` is entirely optional and for now we're only interested in the `metrictl` program.